-From January 1, 2022 through to March 14, 2022, the Company granted 22,876,464 options over ordinary shares with an exercise price determined by reference to the market value of an ADS at the date of grant, and 17,688,432 options over ordinary shares with an exercise price equal to the nominal value of the ordinary shares (£0.001 per share).
+From January 1, 2023 through to March 6, 2023, the Company granted 21,755,328 options over ordinary shares with an exercise price determined by reference to the market value of an ADS at the closing rate on the last business day prior to the date of grant, and 19,866,912 options over ordinary shares with an exercise price equal to the nominal value of the ordinary shares (£0.001 per share).
 These grants have not been included in the figures above.